caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 ### Some common conventions

-- The entry point for an executable project is the method `Program.Main()`.
-When you create an executable project, this will be created for you as part of your boilerplate code.
+- Traditionally, the entry point for an executable project is the method `Program.Main()`.
+In general, when you create an executable project, the entry point will be created for you as part of your boilerplate code.
 - A Visual Studio project normally corresponds to a single assembly.
 - Within each assembly, all types should belong to the same namespace or to namespaces hierarchically under that "root namespace".
 - The root namespace of an assembly should be the same as the name of the project, and the same as the filename of the assembly's main module file.
-- The filesystem hierarchy of the source code in a project should reflect the hierarchy of namespaces in the assembly.
+- The filesystem hierarchy of the source code in a project should mirror the hierarchy of namespaces in the assembly.
 - Identifiers generally use CamelCase.
-- Type names generally begin with a capital letter.
+- Type names generally begin with a capital letter, as do non-private member names and all method names.
 - In general there should usually be a 1 to 1 mapping between non-nested types and source code files.
 - The name of each source code file should be the same as the name of the type it defines.
 - The above two conventions are modified slightly if a class consists of a mixture of hand-written and generated code, or if classes are very tightly coupled.